juribeparada/MMDVM_HS/README.md

 # Quick start

 Please see BUILD.md for more details, and also MMDVM Yahoo Groups.
+You also can check at MMDVM_HS/scripts folder for some automatic tasks.

 ## Binary firmware installation